 Communication is one of the most important parts of growing a business.
 In order to grow and scale a business, you need to be able to effectively communicate with your team, your customers, and your community.

 But not all communication is created equal.
 There are plenty of different methods of communication in business—and if you want your business to thrive, you need to be able to effectively communicate through each of those methods (and know where and when to leverage each).

 Having an effective communication style has always been an important part of running a successful business.
 But it’s been especially important this past year when, due to COVID-19, many of the ways we’re used to communicating (like in-person meetings or conversations) haven’t been an option—and business owners have had to rely on other forms of communication (like Zoom) to connect with their team and customers.

 The more methods of communication you can master in your business, the more successful you and your team will be in connecting and communicating with each other, clients, and customers—even when a curveball like COVID-19 makes communication more difficult.

 So the question is, what methods of communications are available for your business—and how can you leverage each for maximum impact in 2022 and beyond?

 You can’t talk communication without…well, talking.

 Verbal communication is one of the most commonly used forms of communication in business—and it makes sense.
-Talking (whether that’s in a face-to-face interaction; a “face-to-face” interaction, like a video chat; or a phone call) is one of the most natural and comfortable forms of communication for many people—and can feel more personal, collaborative and engaging than other methods of business communication.
+Talking (whether that’s in face-to-face interaction; a “face-to-face” interaction, like a video chat; or a phone call) is one of the most natural and comfortable forms of communication for many people—and can feel more personal, collaborative, and engaging than other methods of business communication.

 Some of the different types of verbal communication you may use in your business include: